Uclusion/uclusion-blog/_posts/2024-03-10-no-ceremony.md

 Your browser does not support the video tag.
 </video>

+There are many more workflows for helping decision-making in Uclusion.
 Plus the input from these workflows also powers status views.
-A job with an open question is marked that way automatically when the question is created.

 ## An alternative to mandatory daily meetings
 A second category of workflow tooling is necessary to prevent administrivia meetings: